FSx for Windows File Server performance - Amazon FSx for Windows File Server

 Measuring performance using CloudWatch metrics

 You can use Amazon CloudWatch to measure and monitor your file system's throughput and IOPS.
-For more information, see Monitoring metrics with Amazon CloudWatch.
+For more information, see Monitoring with Amazon CloudWatch.